mfukar/mfukar.github.com/_posts/2015-10-22-haskell-xiv.md

 queens :: Int -> [[Int]]
 -- All permutations, i.e. queens' placements must be "safe":
 -- This test is slow-ish.
-To do better, I would write a list comprehension that generates -- permutations and incorporates the `safe` test as a guard: queens n = filter test (permutations [1..n])
+To do better, I would write a list comprehension that generates -- permutations and incorporates the `safe` test as a guard, to fail as early as possible: queens n = filter test (permutations [1..n])
     where
         test [] = True